-1. the skills of constructive dialogue (how do you diffuse anger and raise issues in a way that doesn't negatively impact someone or escalate an already tense situation) ,
+1. The skills of constructive dialogue, how to diffuse anger and raise issues in a way that doesn't negatively impact someone or escalate an already tense situation.

-2. your mental view of conflict and anger , which frankly, can be harder to tackle.
+2. Your mental view of conflict and anger, which frankly, can be harder to tackle.
 Those of us that avoid or accommodate in conflict situations tend to imagine scenarios and have 'conversations with ourselves' like "this is going to be awful" or something like that.
-To be effective you need to work past whatever mental barrier you have to having the conversation in the first place.
+To be effective you need to work past whatever mental barrier you have up to the conversation in the first place.

 Now we have to make handling irate or unhappy people less difficult for you so that the benefits of having the conversation outweigh the discomfort you feel having them.

 1. Find a positive saying that works.
 When you get a complaint, you need to stop whatever is going on in your head in the first place.
 Picking a positive focal point can help e.g. "I am going to make this person a champion" or simply "I can do this".
 It will be better if the saying directly speaks to whatever drives your reason to avoid conflict.
 I'd need to understand more about you to help with that, but hopefully, that's clear.
 It may sound 'fluffy' or 'mumbo jumbo' but I promise you when you find the right phrase - it works.

 2. Identify emotion as a sign of importance, not about you.
 All emotions are good or bad, are signs that something is really important to someone.
 Think of them as indicators of how much this person really wants to share and wants help.
 The angrier I am, the more I need someone to help me resolve my problem.
 It's not anger AT YOU.
 Even if it might feel that way.
 You have the power to make someone's day when they are that irate...